Balancingrock/classic-jekyll-theme/README.md

 - Added max width settings for CSS components _image-centered_ (80%), _image-float-center_ (40%), _image-float-right_ (50%) and _image-float-left_ (50%).
 These settings were updated in the file _/\_sass/classic/\_support.scss_

 - Added support for content blocks.
 The new include and support definitions make it easy to create a 'blocked' layout.
 Whole or partially.
 To see the example, download the theme from github and run it with "bundle exec jekyll serve".
 Then select the menu item "Other -> Content blocks".
 Or visit [http://balancingrock.nl](http://balancingrock.nl) which uses this theme and has the blocked layout on the home page.

+Release 1.7.0

+- Added support for custom column settings & content on a page by page basis.

 ## Upgrade information